• Home

 If not, and you’re one of the 327.5 million people who visited a national park last year, you likely spent a substantial amount on admission fees alone.

-If you were, say, road-tripping through Alaska, working your way through the best hikes in Arches and Canyonlands, visiting the Great 8 South Dakota landmarks, or exploring Washington’s national parks, you could easily spend upwards of $100 โ just to get inside the gates.
+If you were, say, road-tripping through Alaska, working your way through the best hikes in Arches and Canyonlands, visiting the Great 8 South Dakota landmarks, or exploring Washington’s national parks (we’ve done all of these!), you could easily spend upwards of $100 — just to get in the gates.

 That’s where the National Parks Annual Pass, also known as the America the Beautiful pass, comes in.

-I used my annual national park pass at 11 parks in 2021, including multiple visits to Zion National Park and Great Smoky Mountains National Park.
-Oddly and coincidentally, I also visited 11 in 2022!
+I went on to use my annual national park pass at 11 parks in 2021, including multiple visits to Zion National Park and Great Smoky Mountains National Park.
+Oddly and coincidentally, I also visited 11 in both 2022 AND 2023 (and ‘just’ three in 2024)!

-That list included a few favorites (Glacier and Bryce Canyon), as well as some ultra-remote parks: Guadalupe Mountains in Texas, and Alaska’s Denali and Kenai Fjords.
-I also had the tremendous honor of working with two tourism boards in Montana and visiting Yellowstoneย post-flood.
+My list of visited parks in the last few years includes a few favorites (Glacier, Bryce Canyon, Grand Teton, and Rocky Mountain), as well as some ultra-remote and new-to-me parks: Guadalupe Mountains in Texas, and Alaska’s Denali and Kenai Fjords.

-That doesn’t even account for the national forest campsites (typically, America the Beautiful pass holders get a 50% discount!), recreation areas, or national monuments.
+That doesn’t even account for the national forest campsites (typically, America the Beautiful pass holders get a 50% discount!), recreation areas, or national monuments we visited.
 It’s money very well-spent.

 If you’re a fellow national park geek or you’re looking for a gift for an outdoorsy person, purchasing the National Parks Annual Pass is a no-brainer.
 It’s also an excellent way to save money on family travel!